-- Influenza activity was widespread in the European Region during week 10 2019.
+- Influenza activity was widespread in one-third of countries in the European Region during week 11 2019.
 Influenza type A virus detections dominated with slightly more A(H1N1)pdm09 than A(H3N2) viruses.
-Very few influenza B viruses were detected.
-While influenza activity has decreased throughout Europe, two thirds of countries are still above baseline. - Both influenza A virus subtypes are circulating widely, with co-circulation in some countries while others report dominance of either A(H1N1)pdm09 or A(H3N2) viruses - The influenza A(H1N1)pdm09 viruses that have been characterised to date are antigenically similar to the 2018-2019 northern hemisphere influenza vaccine virus.
+Very few influenza B viruses were detected. - Both influenza A virus subtypes are circulating widely, with co-circulation in some countries while others report dominance of either A(H1N1)pdm09 or A(H3N2) viruses. - The influenza A(H1N1)pdm09 viruses that have been characterised to date are antigenically similar to the 2018-2019 northern hemisphere influenza vaccine virus.
 Fewer influenza A(H3N2) viruses have been antigenically characterised. - In general, current influenza vaccines tend to work better against influenza A(H1N1)pdm09 and influenza B viruses than against influenza A(H3N2) viruses.
 Preliminary vaccine effectiveness estimates continue to support the use of vaccines.
 Early data suggest the vaccines are effective, but estimates vary depending on the population studied and the proportions of circulating influenza A virus subtypes.
-See data from six European studies, Canada, Finland, Hong Kong, Sweden, and the United States. - Circulating viruses remain susceptible to neuraminidase inhibitors supporting early initiation of treatment and prophylactic use according to national guidelines. - In the temperate zone of the northern hemisphere influenza activity continued to increase. - National Influenza Centres (NICs) and other national influenza laboratories from 114 countries, areas or territories reported data to FluNet for the time period from 18 February 2019 to 03 March 2019.
+See data from six European studies, Canada, Finland, Hong Kong, Sweden, and the United States. - Circulating viruses remain susceptible to neuraminidase inhibitors supporting early initiation of treatment and prophylactic use according to national guidelines. - In the temperate zone of the northern hemisphere influenza activity continued to be reported. - National Influenza Centres (NICs) and other national influenza laboratories from 114 countries, areas or territories reported data to FluNet for the time period from 18 February 2019 to 03 March 2019.
 The WHO GISRS laboratories tested more than 205150 specimens during that time period.
 59350 were positive for influenza viruses, of which 57635 (97.1%) were typed as influenza A and 1715 (2.9%) as influenza B. Of the sub-typed influenza A viruses, 14751 (59.5%) were influenza A(H1N1)pdm09 and 10037 (40.5%) were influenza A(H3N2).
 Of the characterized B viruses, 147 (19%) belonged to the B-Yamagata lineage and 625 (81%) to the B-Victoria lineage. - See ECDC and WHO influenza surveillance reports for further information.